Glorfingol/web/README.md

 You can link widgets to the page or remove said link
 You can decide for which language the body,header,footer,meta will be created with the select In the editor (from codemirror) you can drag and drop any associated widget
+You can also decide wether or not the page can appear in the sitemap of the website to which it is linked
 Please note that the technology used for the templates is Thymeleaf (http://www.thymeleaf.org/doc/tutorials/2.1/thymeleafspring.html)